Moshe Feiglin: Comments during the Gaza war

 On 12 October 2023, speaking on Israeli TV Channel 14, Feiglin stated of the Gaza war, "If the goal of this operation is not destruction, occupation, expulsion, and settlement, then we have accomplished nothing."

 Haaretz reported that while being interviewed by Channel 12 about the Gaza war in June 2024, Feiglin quoted Adolf Hitler stating that Israelis "cannot live in this land if one Islamo-Nazi remains in Gaza."
 He continued stating that he wanted to "turn Gaza Hebrew" as Jews were "not guests in our own land; it is entirely ours."

 In May 2025, during an appearance on Channel 14, Feiglin defended Israel from claims that too many children had been killed in collateral damage, saying: "The enemy is not Hamas, nor is it the military wing of Hamas ...
 Every child in Gaza is the enemy.
 We need to occupy Gaza and settle it, and not a single Gazan child will be left there.
 There is no other victory."

+In a 2026 interview on the Knesset Channel, Feiglin called for Gaza's entire population to be expelled by force, proposing that Israel should cut off food and water supplies and allow all Palestinians who refused to leave to "die of thirst".